 To generate new knowledge of the museum’s collections through original research and to provide opportunities for collections-based research, Baylor University’s Mayborn Museum Complex is pleased to announce two Bryce C. Brown Research Fellowships during the summer of 2022.

 The Mayborn Museum invites applications from all Baylor University faculty as well as graduate students.
 One Fellowship will be awarded to a researcher using the natural history collection and one Fellowship will be awarded to a researcher using the cultural history collection.

 Fellows are expected to make a tangible contribution to the Mayborn Museum during the period of their stay.
 Examples of contribution may include: Fellows presenting work-in-progress or research outcomes to the public through programs offered at the Museum, contributing to object records, or writing articles for publications.
 Publications and presentations that result from a Fellow's research will acknowledge the Bryce C. Brown Research Fellowship Program at the Mayborn Museum for its support.

-Applicants must submit a proposal, a curriculum vitae, and two letters of recommendations.
+Applicants must submit a proposal, a curriculum vitae, and two letters of recommendation.
 The proposal (please limit to two pages) should include: name, contact information, description of proposed research, expected work to be completed during the summer, anticipated contribution to the Mayborn Museum, and estimated dates to be in residence.
 Eligible research projects must benefit from access to collections held by the Mayborn Museum.
 Projects that require destructive analysis require submittal of a separate Destructive Sampling Application which must be approved prior to submittal of the Fellowship application.

 The scope of the Mayborn Museum’s collections includes objects from the fields of history, ethnography, archaeology, zoology, botany, geology, paleontology, and archives, with an emphasis on objects from central Texas.
 The Museum also has many objects worldwide in scope associated with the early years of the Museum’s collecting history, which goes back to a teaching collection started in the mid-1850s that was developed into the Baylor University Museum in 1893.